peter88213/nvhelp-en/source/nv_aeon2/index.rst

    with an error message.
 -  If a novelibre section title occurs more than once, the converter aborts with an error message.
--  Sections are marked “unused” if the associated event is deleted in Aeon.
+-  Sections are marked "unused" if the associated event is deleted in Aeon.
 -  Section date, section time, and section duration are updated.
 -  Non-empty section description and section tags are updated.